mei-friend/mei-friend.github.io/_docs/basic/settings.md

 ### Editor behavior

 - **Auto validation:** Enable automatic validation to validate encoding against schema after each edit.
 This feature works like a spell checker for MEI.
+More info [here]({{ site.baseurl }}/docs/basic/validation.md).
 - **Auto close brackets:** Automatically close brackets.
 - **Auto close tags:** Automatically close tags of elements if written by hand.
 - **Match tags:** Highlight elements tags around the cursor in the editor.
 - **Highlight trailing spaces:** Highlight unnecessary trailing spaces at end of lines.
-- **Key map:**
+- **Key map:** Select the key map for different key bindings.

 ## Verovio settings